-- 1. analyze optimum mental health and deteriorating mental health from multiple perspectives and contexts. - 2. explain the interrelationships among developmental and medical issues and mental health. - 3. explain how interpersonal communication competence can be demonstrated in order to promote hope and mental health for individuals. - 4. discuss the range of interventions and treatment approaches used to care for individuals with mental health issues. - 5. formulate nursing care plans for individuals experiencing: - emotional distress related to a physical illness. - changes in their mood and affect. - changes in their thinking and perception. - selected mental health emergencies. - selected personality disorders.
+- 1. analyze optimum mental health and deteriorating mental health from multiple perspectives and contexts. - 2. explain the interrelationships among developmental and medical issues and mental health. - 3. demonstrate competency in the assessment of deteriorating mental health and mental health issues. - 4. discuss the range of interventions and treatment approaches used to care for individuals with mental health issues. - 5. formulate nursing care plans for individuals experiencing: - emotional distress related to a physical illness. - changes in their mood and affect. - changes in their thinking and perception. - selected mental health emergencies. - selected personality disorders.